RoggerFabri/SW.DatabaseCheckout/README.md

 # SW.DatabaseCheckout

 A functional example of SignalR Client and Server (WebServer) application integrating with Slack Incoming Webhook.
-This app controls a Lock condition based on a given process executing on the client machine.
+This app controls a Single Phase Lock condition based on a given process executing on the client machine.
 The server communicates with all connected clients informing the lock phase.
+Only one connected client can lock the phase in Server and this same client must unlock it so other connected client can lock it again.
-I wrote this application to better understand SignalR library using a remote server and to solve one personal problem.
+I wrote this application to better understand the SignalR library using a remote server and to solve one personal problem.

+The condition to Lock and Unlock is specific to my needs, but you can easily change it.

 There are 4 Projects within the Solution: